marctrem/usbarmory-wiki-fork/Applications.md

 The following example security application ideas illustrate the flexibility of the USB armory concept:

+* Encrypted storage solutions
 * Hardware Security Module (HSM)
-* file storage with advanced features such as automatic encryption, virus scanning, host authentication and data self-destruct
-* OpenSSH client and agent for untrusted hosts (kiosk)
-* router for end-to-end VPN tunnelling, Tor
-* password manager with integrated web server
+* Enhanced smartcards
-* electronic wallet (e.g. pocket Bitcoin wallet)
+* Electronic vaults (e.g. cryptocurrency wallets)
-* authentication token
-* portable penetration testing platform
+* Key escrow services
+* Authentication, provisioning, licensing tokens
-* low level USB security testing
+* USB firewall

-This section is meant to track available software PoC, projects and/or procedures oriented towards implementing such application ideas and any other interesting USB armory usage.
+This section is meant to track available software projects, PoCs and procedures oriented towards implementing such application ideas and any other interesting USB armory usage.

 See also [Host communication](https://github.com/f-secure-foundry/usbarmory/wiki/Host-communication) for interfacing options.

+### Smartcard

+The [GoKey](https://github.com/f-secure-foundry/GoKey) unikernel implements a USB smartcard in pure Go with support for OpenPGP 3.4 and FIDO U2F.

 ### File encryption